mesibo/onpremise-loadable-modules/filter/README.md

 # Filter Module

-This repository contains the source code for the Filter Module.
-This is an example of a simple profanity filter to drop messages containing profanity.
+This repository contains the source code for the Filter Module to monitor and moderate all the messages between your users (for example, to drop messages containing profanity).

+In this filter example, we will implement a simple profanity filter to drop messages containing profanity.
 You can download the source and compile it to obtain the module- a shared library file.
-Also, you can load the pre-compiled module which is provided as `mesibo_mod_filter.so`

 Refer to the [Skeleton Module](https://github.com/Nagendra1997/mesibo-documentation/blob/master/skeleton.md) for a basic understanding of how Mesibo Modules work.
 The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/on-premise/loadable-modules/)